Frequently Asked Questions

 You may have questions about counseling and/or trauma counseling.
 Here are the answers to the most frequently asked questions.
 If you have further questions, we invite you to call us at 310-720-8200 so we can talk about what you may need.

 1. I’ve tried a lot of things to feel better.
 How do I know this is going to work?

-Trauma is stubborn, which is why just talk therapy often doesn’t work.
-The most effective way to release trauma is through a combination of talk, sensation and other means of accessing the traumatic material.
+Trauma can be confusing, stubborn or frightening.
+You have probably tried a variety of things to work through it.
+With talk therapy alone, it can be hard to gain progress.
+This is because trauma lives in both the body and mind and talk engages the thinking part of the brain.
+The most effective way to release trauma is through a combination of talk, sensation, eye movements and other means of accessing the traumatic material.
 Our mission is to help people be released from trauma, become stronger and take action on what they want to do.
 While no center can make guarantees, we can tell you as trauma experts, we have helped hundreds of people who have told us they feel more ease and more capable in their lives after being in counseling with us.
 Along with way, we will be asking for your feedback to find out how things are going, how your needs are being met and how we can adjust if a better approach is needed.

 2. Am I going to have to go back and re-experience all of the bad things that happened to me?

 Only if it is what you want.
 You set the pace.
 Our only goal is to help you feel better.
 Some people like talking about the past, others do not.
 We can work with you in ways that feel best for you.
 You have choices.
 It will not help you get better faster if you experience all the bad things in an unstructured way.
 We want to “clean out the wound” gently and create healing for you to move forward.
 For a therapeutic benefit, we provide short and long-term treatment.
 Like most things, what your put into the process will determine what you get out of it.

 3. I’ve tried therapy before, how is this different?